Case Study 6: HomeNest Property Group - Worked Solution

 Reporting Domain Note

-Reporting is a significant domain in this scenario (Req 24-27) spanning four distinct dashboards for four audiences.
-Regional manager dashboards use territory-filtered reports with roll-up summary fields from the Property hierarchy.
-Owner dashboards leverage Partner Community analytics with sharing-scoped data.
+Reporting is a significant domain in this scenario (Req 54-57) spanning four distinct dashboards for four audiences.
+Regional manager dashboards use criteria-based region filters with roll-up summary fields from the Property hierarchy.
+Owner dashboards use CRM Analytics embedded in the Customer Community Plus owner portal with CRM Analytics Security Predicates keyed on Owner_Account__c to enforce portfolio scoping.
 Maintenance operations dashboards use Field Service standard reporting objects (Service Appointment, Work Order).
 Executive dashboards use CRM Analytics for cross-object joins that standard reports cannot handle (e.g., revenue per unit requires Property + Lease + Payment joins).
+CRM Analytics is licensed as a paid add-on (CRM Analytics Growth) and is included in the budget line for approximately 20 internal seats.
 All dashboards respect the five-population sharing model — a dashboard shared across roles only surfaces data the viewer is authorized to see.

 Presentation Strategy